Riley-Py/UWaterloo-Work/PSYCH 207/U1 - History, Methods, Paradigms/Influences on the Study of Cognition.md

 ## **Functionalism**
 - William James was opposite of Wundt - carried out little original research but wrote about psychological findings and their relevance to everyday life
 - James asked *why the mind works the way it does* as opposed to finding units of consciousness and assumed the purposes of its various operations
+- Drew on Darwinian evolutionary theory and tried to extend biology concepts of adaptation to psychological phenomena
+- **Structuralists**